-The School, in recognition that pupils may be at risk of being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments termly following consultation with the Police of the potential risk in the local area.
-Such risk assessments are discussed with the Head, DSL and DDSL and the governor responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to help prevent and protect pupils from being drawn into terrorism and are regularly revised.
+The School, in recognition that pupils may be at risk of being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments (following consultation with local partners, such as the Police) of the potential risk in the local area.
+Such risk assessments are reviewed by the Head teacher (who is also the DSL), the DDSL, the BLL responsible for safeguarding, to ensure the School's safeguarding arrangements are sufficiently robust to help prevent and protect children from being drawn into terrorism and are regularly revised.

-What staff should do if they discover an act of Female Genital Mutilation ('FGM')
+2.6 What staff should do if they discover an act of Female Genital Mutilation ('FGM')

 Staff must report to the Police cases where they discover that an act of FGM appears to have been carried out.
-Unless the member of staff has a good reason not to, they should still consider and discuss any such case with DSL and involve the MASH team as appropriate.
+Unless the member of staff has a good reason not to, they should still consider and discuss any such case with DSL and involve children's social care as appropriate.
 Staff are referred to Appendix 1 of this policy for the procedure to be followed where they suspect that a pupil may be at risk of FGM.

-What staff should do if they have concerns that pupils are at risk from or involved with serious violent crime
+2.7 What staff should do if they have concerns that children are at risk from or involved with serious violent crime

-All staff should be aware of indicators which may signal that pupils are at risk from, or are involved with serious violent crime.
+All staff should be aware of indicators which may signal that children are at risk from, or are involved with serious violent crime.
 These may include increased absence from School, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, signs of assault or unexplained injuries.

-If staff have any concerns about a pupil (as opposed to a pupil being in immediate danger), they should, where possible, speak with the School's DSL to agree a course of action, although staff can make a direct referral to the MASH team.
+If staff have any concerns about a child (as opposed to a child being in immediate danger), they should, where possible, speak with the School's DSL to agree a course of action, although staff can make a direct referral to children's social care.